nuvla/documentation/docs/docs/nuvla/advanced-usage/with-devices.md

 # Single node Docker endpoint

-In Nuvla service, the application definition page for apps to be deployed on Docker endpoints not running in swarm mode supports `devices` option in [Docker compose](https://docs.docker.com/compose/compose-file/#devices).
+In Nuvla, the application definition page for apps to be deployed on Docker infrastructures supports `devices` option, as in [Docker compose](https://docs.docker.com/compose/compose-file/#devices).
 Use this option to add a host device to the container